Web4application/Bizz/readme.md

+---
-# Bizz
+## Bizz

-> **TODO – Short elevator‑pitch for what Bizz does in a single sentence.**
+ ## – Short elevator‑pitch for what Bizz does in a single sentence.**

->
-> Example: *Business‑grade automation toolkit that combines Python data pipelines, TypeScript micro‑services and shell utilities into a single deployable stack.*
+- Example: *Business‑grade automation toolkit that combines Python data pipelines, TypeScript micro‑services and shell utilities into a single deployable stack.*

-&#x20;

 ---